Second Just International Development Forum

 This transdisciplinary workshop brings together artists, researchers and educators to explore the “in-between” as a fertile space for re-thinking just and (de)colonial development as a field of study and praxis.
 Through dialogue and embodied exercises, participants explore the regenerative potential of “in-between” spaces – connecting inner and outer worlds, across disciplines and epistemologies, and across knowledge-creation spaces in university, the arts and society.
 Together, we will reflect on lived experiences from/in the “in-between” and how inhabiting it more consciously and (co)creatively can open alternative pathways toward rethinking and fostering more equitable futures – within ourselves, our (learning) communities, and the living ecosystems we’re part of.
 This is a fully interactive workshop, which hopefully will result in a plurality of pathways and potentialities of juster futures.
 We will ask participants consent to document and record (part of) this workshop, to allow for a co-creative output to be developed if the collective decides this is of added value.

 SESSION 4.
-Rethinking care, gender and development in the migration context: collaborations between researchers and meso-level social actors in Europe
+Rethinking care, gender and justice in migration contexts: Collaboration between academic researchers and meso-level social actors

 27th January 2026, from 14h00 to 15h50.